TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ### Association between two variables

-intro here; prop.test() already can test for categorical associations.
-Give example or interpret past problem in this light.

-Observe two numeric variables on same subjects.
+The `prop.test()` we already introduced tests for associations between categorical variables.
+We often want to look for associations between continuous variables as well.
+In the typical case, we observe two numeric variables on same subjects randomly selected from the population of interest.
   For example, can measure the both height and weight of N individuals, resulting in two vectors of the same lengths (say `ht` and `wt`) with measurements for a given individual at the same index position (so the height for the i-th individual would be `ht[i]` and that person's weight would be `wt[i]`).
-We may think that there may be a relationship between height and weight (e.g. that the taller someone is, the heavier they tend to be), and wish to test this idea.
+We may think that there may be a relationship between height and weight (e.g. that the taller someone is, perhaps the heavier they tend to be), and wish to test this idea.
 To do so, we could look for a 'correlation' between our variables.
 The best known measure of correlation is Pearson's correlation.
-This is a value ranging between 1 (signaling a perfect positive correlation: whenever `ht` goes up, `wt` goes up) and -1 (signaling perfect negative correlation: whenever `ht` goes up, `wt` goes down).
-For two variables that are not associated with one another, Pearson's correlation will be near zero.
+This is a value ranging between 1 (signaling a perfect positive
+  correlation: whenever `ht` goes up, `wt` is guaranteed to go up) and -1 (signaling perfect negative correlation: whenever `ht` goes up, `wt` goes down).
+For two variables that are not associated with one another, Pearson's correlation within samples from the population will tend towards zero (may not be zero due to random fluctuation in the dataset due to random sampling).

 Pearson tests for (and assumes) a linear relationship between the two variables.
 It further assumes that residuals (distances from the observations